bigdatagenomics/eggo/docs/spec.md

 SolveBio, etc. by alleviating the need for each project to re-process the same data sets in possibly incompatible ways.

+Most users will interact with Eggo simply by reading the datasets that are hosted in its repository.
+However, we’d also like to foster dataset curation by the community.
+Admins would issue a pull request to the Eggo GitHub repository with relevant changes to add a new dataset, then an Eggo maintainer would review and commit the change before running an update to add the new dataset to the central Eggo repository.
+Advanced admins would also be able to maintain their own Eggo repositories of datasets, although in general we’d prefer to add everything to the central Eggo repository.

 ## Target data sets for ingestion